ritaturk/xenko-docs/GUIDELINES.md

 A reference page consists of:

 1. The page title (name of the concept)
-2. The definition of the concept.
+2. The definition and explanation of the concept.
-3. The standard usages of the concept.
+3. The standard usages of the concept and a explaination why the topic matters.
 4. An image illustrating the concept (if possible)
-5. A table of content of the sub-topic of the page (if needed)
-6. The sub-topics with the content.
+6. The sub-topics with the content (functionalities, usages samples, etc)

 Example
 ```